How to write a Cover Letter for Government Jobs in 2021?

 Quite often finding the hiring manager can be stressful, and diligent research might have resulted in no fruits.

 In that case, You can address the head of the department for the position you are applying for.

 This approach is a way better than not using the name in your cover letter.
-It still shows the time and effort you took to find out about the company.
+It conveys that you put in the effort and the time to find a name.

 Can’t find a single name to address?